tuomount/Open-Realms-of-Stars/MODDING.md

 Custom space race images are looked from following folder `~/.oros/custom/images/spacerace`.
 Images need to be PNG format and around size of 115-130 pixels wide and around 190-200 pixels high.
 Height is more important than wide, since bridge images have Y coordinate offset and it should not be much different than 200 pixels.
 Color mode needs to be ARGB.

+### Custom Space Race diplomacy music

+Custom space race musics are looked from following folder `~/.oros/custom/music/`.
+Music needs to be an ogg file.

 ### Custom Space Ship Images

 Custom space ship images consist two files: PNG image file and JSON file.